 What is it?

 Glaucoma is the name for a group of eye conditions that cause sight loss because of damage to the optic nerve.
-This is the specialised cable that sends signals from eye to brain.
+This is the specialised nerve that carries signals from the eye to brain.
+Glaucoma is the second most common cause of blindness in the world after cataract.
+The number of people affected by glaucoma is continuing to rise as life expectancy increases.

 Glaucoma is often (but not always) linked to high pressure in the eye.
-Healthy eyes hold their shape using fluid (aqueous humour) in the middle part of the eye.
-It stays at the right pressure because some drains away as more is made.
+Eyes hold their shape by producing fluid (aqueous humour) which fills the middle part of the eye.
+The pressure in the eye is determined by the balance between this fluid being produced and draining away.

-But if the eye can’t drain well enough, pressure inside the eye will rise.
+If the eye can’t drain fluid well enough, pressure inside the eye will rise.
 This can squeeze and damage the cells that together form the optic nerve (retinal ganglion cells).

 Glaucoma can sometimes develop when eye pressure rises due to another eye condition.
 This is known as secondary glaucoma.
 Babies may be born with ‘congenital’ glaucoma, but this is rare.